 Dandelions are often considered a pesky weed in Canada and the U.S. yet European and Asian nations have greatly benefited for years from the incredible nutritional value that this weed contains.
-Dandelions are a rich source of vitamins, minerals and it even has antioxidants.
+They are a rich source of vitamins, minerals and it even has antioxidants.
 For example, one cup of raw dandelion greens contains 112% of your daily required intake of vitamin A and 535% of vitamin K. The common yellow dandelion has a long list of powerful healing abilities as well as other health benefits.
-Contrary to popular belief, the dandelion is a beneficial plant to have.
+Contrary to popular belief, this is a beneficial plant to have.
 It’s a great companion plant for gardening because it’s long taproot brings up nutrients to the shallow-rooting plants in the garden adding minerals and nitrogen to the soil.
-Dandelions attract pollinating insects which helps fruits to ripen.
+It also attracts pollinating insects such as bees, which helps fruits to ripen.

-Edible parts: Leaves, root, and flower.
-Dandelion leaves can be added to a salad or cooked.
-They can also be dried and stored for the winter or blanched and frozen.
+Leaves, root, and flower.
+The leaves can be added to a salad or cooked, and can be dried and stored for the winter (they can also be blanched and frozen).
 Flowers can be made into juice, or added into many recipes.
-The root can be made into a coffee substitute.
-The root and leaves can be dried, stored and made into tea.
+The root can be made into a coffee substitute, and the root along with the leaves can be dried, stored and made into tea.

-Wild Food Recipes: Baked Dandelion, Burdock Tonic Tea, Chicken Weed Wrap, Dandelion Banana Bread, Dandelion Fritters, Dandelion Syrup, Dandelion Vinegar, Herbal Shampoo, Leek and Nettle Soup, Sesame and Wilted Green Saute, Wild Pizza
+Baked Dandelion, Belgium Wild Beer, Wild Tonic Tea, Chicken Weed Wrap, Dandy Banana Bread, Dandelion Fritters, Dandelion Iced Tea, Lemon Cupcakes, Peanut Butter Cookies, Dandy Syrup, Dandelion Vinegar, Dandy Muffin Tops, Dandy Pasta, Fermented Wild Edibles, Herbal Shampoo, Hosta Rolls, Leek and Nettle Soup, Wild Mustard Pesto, Sesame and Wilted Green Saute, Super Stacked Sauerkraut, Weed Soup, Wild Pizza